Harden Your Cell Phone

 Text-to-Speech (TTS) support is required for turn-by-turn voice instructions in GPS navigation apps.

-The following steps will temporarily grant the Google TTS app network permissions, download the data files for your selected voices, reduce the number of cases where the app will try to phone home, and then revoke the network (and all other) permissions.
-Once complete, you will have an offline TTS app that is unable to phone home.
+The following steps will temporarily grant the Google TTS app network permissions, download the data files for your selected voices, reduce the number of cases where the app will try to use the network, and then revoke the network (and all other) permissions.
+Once complete, you will have a completely offline TTS app.

 Once the system is configured for Text-to-Speech (TTS), the GPS navigation apps must be configured to use the system’s TTS features.